Skip to main content

 JohnsonCity

-Johnson City recently created its own Junior Council to encourage local students to participate in city planning nad government in a more direct way.
+Johnson City recently created its own Junior Council to encourage local students to participate in city planning and government in a more direct way.
 The council serves as a youth advisory board to city leaders and also gets to learn about how they can one day be a part of city government themselves.

 According to the International City/County Manager’s Association (ICMA), public trust in local government is at an all-time low.
 This is especially true among youngsters, who are often overlooked in the public engagement process.